PrestaShop/prestashop-specs/back-office/shop-parameters/product-settings/product-settings-page.md

 _As a merchant, I want to be able to turn my online store into a products catalog._

 **Catalog mode.** A switch button allows the merchant to enable or disable the catalog mode.
 By default, it is disabled.
 Enabling this catalog mode **disables the shopping cart on the front office** and displays another field right below, labeled 'Show prices'.

+It also impacts the customer account on the front office, turning off the 'Order history and details', 'Credit slips', and 'Merchandise returns' pages.

 **Show prices.** It should be displayed only when the catalog mode is enabled.
-By default, it is disabled, keeping the front office prices free.
+By default, it is disabled and prices are not mentioned on the front office.
 Enabling this option **adds the products' price and keeps the shopping cart unavailable in the front office**.

 _As a merchant, I want to be able to set my products' general settings._